freqtrade/freqtrade/docs/hyperopt.md

     buy_trigger = CategoricalParameter(['bb_lower', 'macd_cross_signal']),
 ```

-Above definition says: I have five parameters I want you to randomly combine
-to find the best combination.
-Two of them are integer values (`buy_adx`
+Above definition says: I have five parameters I want to randomly combine to find the best combination.
-and `buy_rsi`) and I want you test in the range of values 20 to 40.
+Two of them are integer values (`buy_adx` and `buy_rsi`) and I want you test in the range of values 20 to 40.
 Then we have three category variables.
 First two are either `True` or `False`.
 We use these to either enable or disable the ADX and RSI guards.
-The last
-one we call `trigger` and use it to decide which buy trigger we want to use.
+The last one we call `trigger` and use it to decide which buy trigger we want to use.

 So let's write the buy strategy using these values: